Obtaining information under the Government Information (Public Access) Act 2009

 We can also waive, reduce or refund the fees and charges depending on the reasons you put forward.

 We may ask for an advance deposit to cover the estimated processing charges.
 You will be given four weeks to pay the deposit.
 The time allowed to finalise your application does not include the time waiting for an advance deposit to be paid.
 Any deposit paid will be refunded if we do not decide your application in time.

 We may give you a hardcopy of the information if it comprises less than 20 pages or email it to you.
-If the information is more than 20 pages, we may forward it to you on a CD.
 You can ask to be given access in a particular form.

 We try to make information available wherever possible.
 However, you may not be able to obtain information if there is an overriding public interest against disclosure.
 This can apply to information such as:

 - information that would breach another person's privacy

 - information that would prejudice someone's business, commercial, professional or financial interests

 - information that would affect law enforcement and security

 - information relating to sensitive threatened species and Aboriginal cultural heritage issues.

 We can only refuse access to information if the public interests against disclosure outweigh the general public interests in favour of disclosure.
 There is no limit to the matters we can take into account in favour of releasing information.
 We will let you know the reasons if we decide not to release information.